EZ-Robotics/EZ-Site/projects/2023-03-30-ez-template/index.md

 </TabItem>
 </Tabs>

+3.x of EZ-Template will also include a complete redo of all function names.
+Function names previously were made by what made the most sense to me.
+Need to set the drive to move using PID?  `.set_drive_pid`.
+This makes sense in english, but while I was working with [LVGL](https://lvgl.io/) I realized the benefit of naming in order of what you're looking for.
+So now it'd be `.pid_drive_set`.
+If you're looking to see everything you can do with PID on the drive, if you type `.pid_drive_` autocomplete will show you everything.
+This makes autocomplete a more more useful tool when you don't know everything you can do in the library.

 ### Features
+- renamed functions
 - a relative turn function so it's not always absolute
 - a relative swing function so it's not always absolute
 - add piston and pistongroup class